kaidez/claude-prompt-reader/README.md

 A VS Code extension that uses Claude's API to write a prompt, save the file, and Claude think through a response in the editor.

 Read this repo's related blog post at: [https://www.kaidez.com/building-ai-tools-claude-api/](https://www.kaidez.com/building-ai-tools-claude-api/)

 ---

 ## How It Works

 When you save a `.txt` or `.md` file in your `prompts/` folder, the extension detects the change, reads the file, and passes the contents to Claude.
 Claude doesn't just retrieve information — it reasons through what you wrote, applies deduction and contextual understanding, and generates a response that didn't exist before.
 That response comes back to your extension and opens in a new editor tab, right next to your code.

 ---

-## Why It Exists
+## Why I Did This

-This project demonstrates the core pattern behind enterprise integration platforms like Workato, Boomi, and MuleSoft:
+To get a better handle on how Claude's API works on from an enterprise integration engineering standpoint, not just Claude's the tooling.

+Platforms like Workato, Boomi, and MuleSot make me curious so i wantd to understand what that would look like if I did something similar from scratch.

-**Fetch → Transform → Load (FTL)**
+## The Fetch → Transform → Load (FTL) Pattern

 1. **Fetch** — read input from a source (your local file system via the VS Code workspace API)
 2. **Transform** — pass it through an intelligent processing layer (Claude's reasoning engine via the Anthropic SDK)